12 Things You Must Do to Get a Junior Web Developer Job in 2021

 A great way to get some work for your new junior web developer portfolio if you feel like it needs some beefing up is to seek out freelance clients.
 Taking on projects as a freelancer will help you build business skills like negotiating, establish trustworthiness as a developer, and get you some up-to-date recommendations to show potential employers.
 It’ll also give you the chance to gain experience for full-time entry level web developer jobs (if that’s your goal) while building up your bank balance.

-The projects don’t have to be huge ones—you can offer, for example, to re-do the navigation for a local restaurant’s website or to create an HTML newsletter for a charity organization.
+The projects don’t have to be huge ones — you can offer, for example, to re-do the navigation for a local restaurant’s website or to create a newsletter for a charity organization (using HTML5).
 Both are great portfolio pieces for your shiny new website.

-Github is the industry-standard for version control, and many companies want to know that you have hands-on experience before extending an offer.
-You can prove that and show off your best code by creating your own Github account and using it as a repository for your projects.
+GitHub is the industry-standard for version control, and many companies want to know that you have hands-on experience before extending an offer.
+You can prove that and show off your best code by creating your own GitHub account and using it as a repository for your projects and web applications.

 After you get an account set up, make regular contributions to GitHub.
 This shows potential employers that you’re consistently working on your junior web developer skills, even if they’re only for imaginary projects.
 Keep your code clean and organized and include concise README documentation so that employers know you’ll be able to jump right in to collaboratively coding on their teams.